thomasboyt/loud-places/src/pages/travel/europe-trip-london/index.md

 ### April 6

-I did laundry the next morning, which may seem like a detail to minor to mention here, but it was the first of many laundry machines in Europe with way too many settings with zero documentation about how they differed:
+I did laundry the next morning, which may seem like a detail too minor to mention here, but it was the first of many laundry machines in Europe with way too many settings with zero documentation about how they differed:

 ![](laundry.jpg)